Who can become a counsellor?

 Alternatively, you could enrol in a larger course from the outset.
 As stated above, a certificate is probably the minimum level of qualification you should be aiming at for counselling.
 But as with any other health service, the onus is on the practitioner to continually upgrade and improve upon their skills.

-Take a look at our Proficiency Award 3 in Counselling and Psychology.
+Take a look at our Advanced Certificate in Counselling and Psychology.